 In this Chapter a structured list of the documentation which the auditing body requires from the audited entity should be provided.
-Any formal requirements on the documentation shall be stated here.
+Any formal requirements on the documentation shall be stated here

 Note: This could contain a list of topics that need to be addressed.
-A reference to documentation requirements from standard certifications like ISO/SAE 21434 is also possible.
+A reference to documentation requirements from standards errifications like-such as ISO/SAE 21434 and ISO PAS 5112 is also possible.